vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 }
 ```

-Once the permissions are available, the agent can be configured to start with S3 persistence via the environment variable `VANTAGE_PERSIST_S3_BUCKET` or if using the helm chart `--set persist=null --set persist_s3=example-bucket-name` values.
+Once the permissions are available, the agent can be configured to start with S3 persistence via the environment variable `VANTAGE_PERSIST_S3_BUCKET` or, if using the Helm chart, via the `--set persist=null --set persist_s3=example-bucket-name` values.

 The agent will write persisted data to the `$CLUSTER_ID/` prefix within the bucket.
-Multiple agents may use the same bucket as long as they do not have overlapping `CLUSTER_ID` values.
+Multiple agents can use the same bucket as long as they do not have overlapping `CLUSTER_ID` values.

 ## Migrate Costs from OpenCost to Vantage Kubernetes Agent